Ontario judge sides with Sixties Scoop survivors

 Justice Belobaba said there were numerous documents showing that First Nations representatives had offered to help the removed children understand their rights and reconnect with their roots.

-Already, in the 1960s, the judge wrote, the importance of preserving native cultures and traditions was well understood.
+Already, in the 1960s, the judge wrote, the importance of preserving native cultures and traditions was well-understood.

 The decision also criticized the federal government’s failure to inform the apprehended aboriginal children and their adoptive families about their aboriginal identity or their various federal entitlements.